hashicorp/vault/ui/stories/confirm-action.md

 # ConfirmAction

-`ConfirmAction` are glyphs used to indicate important information.
+`ConfirmAction` is a button followed by a confirmation message and button used to prevent users from performing actions they do not intend to.

 ## Properties
 | Property | Required | Default value | Type | Description | Example |